derRiesenOtter/bachelor/docs/thesis/discussion.typ

 focused on DNA-protein binding also came to the conclusion that the performance of @cnn::pl decreases with network complexity when there is insufficient training data.
-In their case the more complex models only started to outperform the simple models when they used a training set of 40,000 samples
+In their case the more complex models only started to outperform the simple models when they used a training set of around 40,000 samples
 @zeng_convolutional_2016.
 This reasoning is probably applicable for @bilstm models and Transformers too, as they are also more complex.
 The datasets used in this study contained only around 10,000 entries at most.
 This limited size is likely